Lana-abdel/CSC427-Project-1/README.md

       member contributed, how the team communicated with each other, and how team software development & design was accomplished.
     - What did you learn from this assignment?
-- README.md: Describes the contents of the file

 ### Instructions for command line